M Idioms

 meet one's Waterloo

-- meet one's final and most insurmountable challenge (Napoleon was defeated at Waterloo)
+- to meet one's final and most difficult or impossible challenge (Napoleon was defeated at Waterloo)

-The team met their Waterloo when they went to the tournament to meet the best teams in the country.
+The team met their Waterloo when they went to the tournament to meet the best team in the country.

 meet (someone) half-way